lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 The project's code is located in the `code/` folder.

 * `code/codeForSimulations`: Contains all scripts for the Monte Carlo simulations.
 * `code/empiricalAnalysis`: Includes the scripts and functions required to perform the empirical analysis.
 This folder contains subdirectories for the `MainReplication` (including `MainForecast`), competing models, and `ReplicationTables`.
-The toolboxes for specific methods are included directly in this folder: Sparse PCA (`SpaSMRev1`), Independent Component Analysis (`ICARev1`; Moore, 2025), Forecast Combination (`ForecastCombinationRev1`; Panagiotopoulos, 2025), and Model Confidence Set (`ModelConfidenceSetRev1`; Hansen, Lunde, and Nason, 2011).
+The toolboxes for specific methods are included directly in this folder: Sparse PCA (`SpaSMRev1`; Sjöstrand et al., 2018), Independent Component Analysis (`ICARev1`; Moore, 2025), Forecast Combination (`ForecastCombinationRev1`; Panagiotopoulos, 2025), and Model Confidence Set (`ModelConfidenceSetRev1`; Hansen, Lunde, and Nason, 2011).
 * `outputFromSimulations`: Contains all the results from the simulation scripts in Excel and LaTeX format.
 The LaTeX files are generated using the `latexTable` function (Duenisch, 2025).

 ## Data Information